EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 ![Electromagnetic Survey in Pijnacker, Netherlands](/exploration_pictures/EM_survey_pijnacker.mp4)

 <div class="alert alert-block alert-info">
 <b>By the way:</b> One of our researchers is working on this topic.
-Mahmoud Eltayieb is is using controlled-source electromagnetic methods to track cold fronts in geothermal reservoirs.
-[Learn more about his work](https://easygo-itn.eu/mahmoud-eltayieb/)
+Mahmoud Eltayieb is is using controlled-source electromagnetic methods to track cold fronts in geothermal reservoirs. <a href="https://easygo-itn.eu/mahmoud-eltayieb/">Learn more about his work</a>.
  </div>
  <!-- - Explain the method and make a gif with wave propagation  -->